mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

 .. admonition:: Linux
    :class: platform-specific linux

+   For Linux the minimum Qt version supported is 5.5.
    Binary development versions are available in the package manager in most distributions (for instance the ``qtbase5-dev`` package in Ubuntu).